zhuowei/meta-rayban-firmware-android-emulator/README.md

 Scripts to repack a Meta Ray-Ban Display firmware to boot in Android Emulator (on an Apple Silicon Mac)

 This doesn't work yet.
 It gets to the "There's an internal problem with your device." screen that always shows when vendor and system doesn't match, then blank screens because `com.oculus.arwireless` fails to start.
+It's possible to work around this state by installing a custom launcher such as Lawnchair.

 You need: